corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 ## Overview

+Before diving into design, it is worth to emphasise that application level metrics are different from single node metrics in distributed application context.
+In distributed application program flow spans multiple machines over network, and it is possible to have poor application performance with nodes that perform outstandingly.
+That can be caused by unstable network, node cache invalidation, incorrect transaction batching, suboptimal flow sequence, etc.

 The goal of this project is to provide CorDapp developers with unified way to measure use-case agnostic parameters of their applications, e.g: performance statistics, transaction chain parameters, data consumption rates, etc.